-Over the past three days, we've discussed the three most popular ways to bet on a game: The spread, the moneyline and the total.
-In today's edition of VSiN Betting 101, it's time to discuss the final basic tenet of sports betting that all bettors must know.
+The three most popular ways to bet on a game - The spread, the moneyline and the total - all have what is called "vig" or vigorish.
+In this edition of VSiN Betting 101, it's time to discuss the final basic tenet of sports betting that all bettors must know.
 Consider it the elephant in the room.

 Oddsmakers place an additional price or tax on every bet, which is popularly referred to as the juice.
 It is also called the vig, which is short for vigorish, derived from a Russian word that refers to “winnings.”
 The juice is a commission that you must pay the sportsbooks for them to accept your bet.
 Consider it like a second moneyline that you must pay to the house.

 Juice is added to all bet types, including spreads, moneylines and totals.
 It will appear as a three-digit number to the right of the spread or total, usually in parentheses.
 The juice won’t appear in parentheses next to a moneyline price because it’s already factored into the line.

 Standard juice is considered to be -110.
 This is known as 10-cent juice.
 This means that for every dollar you wager on a spread, moneyline or over/under bet you have to pay a fee of 10 additional cents to the sportsbook.

 The juice is almost always a negative number that bettors have to pay, but on rare occasions the juice might be a small plus money number, which means bettors could win a few additional cents if their bet wins.